brntbeer/talks/unreal-workshop.md

 - I'm going to write a description for this change, and commit it.
 Then start the pull request which also syncs the file.
 - There's not much else to it.
 This seems straight forward because thats what we want it to be like for you when working with these files.
 - When we view this file on the web, it's not going to show it to us because it's stored in another data store (in this case, S3 storage for amazon), but what is stored is a reference to the file itself on our servers.

+## Demo using command line (if mostly command line users)
+- I know that on the UE4Git plugin it recommends GitFlow as a workflow, but to me, that's overly complicated, and prone to easily making errors in the workflow.
+I'm going to be showing GitHub flow, which means any time I'm working on a feature or a fix or anything, that's done in a feature branch, made into a pull request on GitHub.com and then later merged into master for all to use in future feature branches.
+This is a lot simpler and honestly I think I'd make errors otherwise.

 ## So what's the big difference?
 - So the workflow seems nearly the same, so a lot of people often wonder what the differences are.